dermesser/geohub/README.md

 coverage) and keep your worried parents up to date, do this:

 1. Install the [`GPSLogger` app](https://github.com/mendhak/gpslogger).
-It is the only one I know of that has the kind of feature required for GeoHub.
+It is one of only few apps I know of that has the features required to work with GeoHub.
 1. Configure the *Custom URL* feature to your URL.
 By default, you only (optionally) need to add a secret and of course your host and URL part.
+See the API documentation above: GPSLogger works with the `/geo/<client>/log` endpoint.
 1. Start logging, and pass the appropriate link to the livemap (`https://yourhost.com/geo/assets/livemap.html?client=<yourclient>&secret=verysecret`) to any concerned relatives.
 If you configure GPSLogger to log every few